sinch/ios-proximity-tutorial/readme.md

 ```
 Here we’re simply changing the status when the call is connected, easy stuff!

 Now let’s work with callDidEnd.
-There’s two occasions when this method could be called, when the other user ends the call or when this particular user ends the call.
+There are two occasions when this method could be called: When the other user ends the call or when this particular user ends the call.
 Let’s work on the first scenario.

 ```objective-c

 	- (void)callDidEnd:(id<SINCall>)call {